KraBence/Melytanulas_bull_flag/README.md

 - **`notebook/`**: Contains Jupyter notebooks for analysis and experimentation.
     - `01-data-exploration.ipynb`: Notebook for initial exploratory data analysis (EDA) and visualization.
     - `02-label-analysis.ipynb`: Notebook for analyzing the distribution and properties of the target labels.
+    - `03-hyperparameter-tuning.ipynb`: Notebook for tuning the hyperparameters and investigating the model architectures

 - **`log/`**: Contains log files.
     - `run.log`: Example log file showing the output of a successful training run.